 Which Tesla Model 3 trim is best?

-However, if you’re looking for one of the best EVs on the market you should consider splashing out the extra £7,000 on the Long Range model.
-It’s the model we would save up for, but appreciate its added features aren’t necessary for some consumers.
+However, if you’re looking for one of the best EVs on the market you should consider splashing out the extra £8,000 on the Long Range model.
+It’s the model we would save up for but appreciate its added features aren’t a necessity for all.